 We have also provided a table by state listing some basic requirements for quick reference near the bottom of this article.

-As one would expect, there are requirements you must meet in order to adopt a child.
+As one would expect, there are requirements you must meet to adopt a child.
 These requirements are set into place to ensure that the child is being placed with a family that is qualified to care for them.

 With the overflow of paperwork, the legal stipulations, and the mandates you must meet, the entire adoption process and can overwhelming.